IAQ Testing in Commercial Buildings, Offices and Schools

 - Dust and Allergen air and surface sampling

 - Technical Briefing with Stakeholders

 Call us today at 856-764-3557 to verify and document your building’s HVAC performance!

-Indoor Air Quality Parameters.
+Common Indoor Air Quality Warning Signs and Parameters

 Carbon Dioxide & Fresh Air Supply

-Volatile Organic Compounds, Formaldehyde, or Chemical Contaminants
+Volatile Organic Compounds, Formaldehyde Carbon Monoxide & Chemical Contaminants

 Temperature and Humidity

-Dusts / Allergens
+Dusts and Allergens